 Skin problems such as eczema (dry, red, itchy skin) and urticaria (also known as hives) often occur.
 Hives are white itchy bumps which look and feel like insect bites.
 Food may be a factor in some cases of hives and eczema.
 For more information: www.allergy.org.au/patients/skin-allergy

 Most allergic reactions are mild to moderate, and do not cause major problems, even though for many people they may be a source of extreme irritation and discomfort.
 However, a small number of people may experience a severe allergic reaction called anaphylaxis.
 It is a serious condition which requires immediate life saving medication.
 Some of the more frequent allergens which may cause this are peanuts, shellfish, insect stings and drugs.

 If you know that you have a very severe allergy, you should have an Anaphylaxis Management Plan from your doctor, which should include an ASCIA action plan for anaphylaxis.
-These are available from the ASCIA website www.allergy.org.au/health-professionals/ascia-plans-action-and-treatment
+These are available here: www.allergy.org.au/health-professionals/ascia-plans-action-and-treatment

 Effective prevention and treatment options are available

 Allergen avoidance or minimisation relies on identifying the cause of your allergy and then taking steps to reduce your exposure to the allergen.
 For instance, many people are allergic to dust mites, therefore reducing dust mite in the house is important.

 - Antihistamines block histamine release from mast cells, reducing symptoms.
 Non-sedating antihistamine tablets rarely cause drowsiness and are available from pharmacies without a prescription.
 Antihistamine nasal and eye sprays can also be used.